rugbyprof/3013-Algorithms/Assignments/A05/README.md

 }
 ```

-Also included is the [json_helper.cpp](./json_helper.cpp) and [json.hpp](json.hpp) files.
+Also included are the [JsonFacade.hpp](./JsonFacade.hpp) and [json.hpp](json.hpp) files.
 Using the json helper, you can read in the [cities.json](./cities.json) file just like our last project.

 Starting with the first city in the array, find the ***D*** closest cities and create edges between them.
 The edges are not directed.
 Your edge type should store the `distance` (as well as the `from` and `to`).
 Continue processing the rest of the cities adding edges until each city as ***D*** edges.
-Look out for pitfalls, like just because a city is close to another, you may not be able to connect them if it already has its max edges.
+Look out for pitfalls, like just because a city is close to another, you may not be able to connect them if it already has ***D*** edges.

+#### Finding Closest

 In the helper code I added a templated Heap implementation that can be a min or a max heap.
-If you add a "priority" to your city struct, you could load the heap with cities where the "priority" is the distance from city X. You could then use Heap.extract() to get the 3 closest cites (or furthest depending on min or max heap).
+If you add a "priority" to your city struct, you could load the heap with cities where the "priority" is the distance from city X. You could then use Heap.extract() to get the 3 closest cites (or furthest depending on whether it's a min or max heap).

 ### Deliverables